legendarycode3/blockchain-development-documentary-guide/README.md

 		Ethereum-based (ERC-20, NFT) tokens, as well as Solana and other EVM-compatible chains.
 It enables users to interact with decentralized applications (dapps) and manage private keys locally. </br>
-        2) Rabby Wallet and Trezor: Rabby Wallet is an open-source, browser-based extension (and mobile app) designed for Ethereum/EVM chains, known for robust, pre-transaction security simulations and Other popular wallet options for users.
+        2) Rabby Wallet and Trezor: Rabby Wallet is an open-source, browser-based extension (and mobile app) designed for Ethereum/EVM chains, known for robust, pre-transaction security simulations and automatic chain switching.
+It integrates seamlessly with Trezor hardware wallets, allowing
+		Other popular wallet options for users.

       ☑️ Other Key Tools: